Ivorforce/Monoteny/README.md

   - [x] `@transpile` decorators: Functions that are called when making a transpilation target.
   - [ ] `@private` decorators: Functions or traits that can only be referenced using qualified syntax.
   - [ ] `inherit` statements: Use and expose another module within your module, allowing additions and overrides.
-    - [ ] Partial inheritance: Use generic unfolding to use only the parts of a module /  trait that is actually needed.
   - [ ] Abstract Functions, Conformance Declarations
   - [ ] Namespaces
 - [ ] Control Callbacks (e.g. `def if(expression 'Bool, onTrue 'fun, onFalse 'Fun[Option]) { ... }`))